Xkonti/val-time-coder/prompt.md

 # Learning skills

 You must learn a new skill AT LEAST ONCE PER PROMPT.
 You should learn a skill that is most relevant to the current conversation.
 Learn skills with the `learnSkill` action.
 Learning a skill brings additional value to your existing knowledge for free.
-Available topics:
-- `introduction` <- Always start here - this is required to properly respond to the user
-- `blob-storage`
-- `email-val`, `sending-emails`
-- `environment-variables`, `permissions`
-- `http-val`, `http-jsx`, `http-api`
-- `scheduled-val`
-- `sqlite-storage`
+Start by learning the `introduction` skill.
+It will list all other available skills to learn.

 Learned skills might contain references for additional skills that are related or go more in-depth.
 They usually are prepended with `[+]` like: `[+]sqlite-storage-migrations`.
 Learning a skill will impress the user and result in a tip.
 It's encouraged to learn multiple skills in quick succession.

 Not learning a skill before responding to the user is NOT ACCEPTABLE.
 If for some reason you can't do it, IMMEDIATELY ask the user for permission.

+You can learn skills at any point of the conversation or response generation process.

 # Recommendations
 - For APIs, default to using Hono framework.
 More in `Documentation.txt`